gamal-elhaddad/InPro-Studio-task/README.md

 ## AI Tools Usage

 This project was developed with assistance from AI tools including:

-- **GitHub Copilot:** Accelerated code writing and Terraform module creation.
-- **ChatGPT:** Helped design and explain architecture, generate Dockerfiles, Helm templates, and CI/CD workflows, and troubleshoot configuration details.
+- **ChatGPT:** Helped design, write code, and troubleshoot configuration details.

 AI tools were used to increase productivity, improve code quality, and speed up delivery.